 There’s a lot you can do to nurture your child’s confidence and self-esteem.

-Seven Ideas on How to Raise a Confident child
+Seven Ideas on How to Raise a Confident Child

 # 1 – Listen.
 Really listen.

 People with good self-esteem believe that what they have to say is valid and worth listening to.
-Listening to you child, actually fully listening and giving your undivided attention, is one of the most valuable things you can do to support your child’s self- esteem.
+Listening to your child, actually fully listening and giving your undivided attention, is one of the most valuable things you can do to support your child’s self- esteem.

 How often have you found yourself saying something like ‘umm, yeah carry on, I’m listening’ when you are actually busy doing something else or thinking about something else?
 I know I used to do that at times when my kids were young.
 (They just talk so much don’t they?)